 Do you know everyone in your neighborhood?
 I don't.
 I am getting to know so many people on-line lately, and have many friends from childhood and beyond (especially from schools and work, travels, tango) but I do not know everyone in my neighborhood because "I move a lot lately."
 I think I should go out and knock on everyone's door and introduce myself facebook reality style.
 I can say "would you like a lily plant?...would you like to join my Center for Earth Leadership Group?...how about come to my art show down the street?..."

-art, science, philosophy, health, food, culture, alt.energy, spirituality, relationships, astrology, gardening, nature, dance, tango, music, coral, change, innovation, dogs, people, travel, dreams
+art, science, health, food, culture, alt.energy, spirituality, relationships, plants, animals, nature, dance, tango, music, coral, change, innovation, dogs, people, travel, dreams, comedy

 I wish this said, "People don't know that I..." studied classical piano for 11 years.
 I remember some Chopin, but cannot say "am good at" since I rarely play now.